Junk-debug/just-todo-it/README.md

 - [**Tailwind CSS**](https://tailwindcss.com/): Utility-first CSS framework for styling.
 - [**shadcn/ui**](https://ui.shadcn.com/): Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 - [**Lucide Icons**](https://lucide.dev/): Icon library for SVG icons.
+- [**Framer Motion**](https://www.framer.com/motion/): A production-ready motion library for React, used for creating animations and transitions.

 ### Backend